kai-tub/bigearthnet_encoder/docs/10_squirrel_thoughts.md

     - Most of the time is required to unpack the archive
     - It would take ~10min to pass through the dataset
     - Could it potentially be minimized by prefetching?
+    - Does `SplitByWorker` undo it?

+With no compression (custom):
+- 2 * 6600 patches = 2 * 1.1GB
+- Iteration over both shards takes ~1s 🤯
+    - It would take 0.67min to pass through BigEarthNet

 LMDB:
 - 2 * 6600 patches = 2.2GB
 - Iteration of the entire LMDB file takes ~4sek
     - To iterate over BigEarthNet, it would take ~3min

 ## Data access in detail